-Outreach to persons who are experiencing homelessness will be conducted by the City of North Las Vegas Homeless Services Division.
-The City of North Las Vegas Homeless Services Team (HST) was created with Emergency Solution Grant COVID Funding during the pandemic to help prevent, prepare, and respond to the corona virus.
-HST drafted the City of North Las Vegas Homeless Initiative with a motto "Bridging the Gap, meeting the Homeless where they're at."
-Homeless Outreach and Mobile Engagement (H.O.M.E.) four-person team that encourages essential services related to reaching out to unsheltered homeless individuals and families, connecting them with emergency shelter, housing, or critical services, and providing them with urgent, non-facility-based care.
+The City of North Las Vegas's Homeless Services Division conducts outreach to meet individuals and families experiencing homelessness where they are located.
+The Homeless Services Team (HST) was created with Emergency Solution Grant COVID Funding during the pandemic to help prevent, prepare and respond to the coronavirus.
+HST drafted the City of North Las Vegas Homeless Initiative with the motto "Bridging the Gap, meeting the Homeless where they're at."
+The Homeless Outreach and Mobile Engagement (H.O.M.E.) a three-person team encourages essential services to the unsheltered community, connecting them with emergency shelter, housing and critical services, along with providing them with urgent, non-facility-based care.

-Through the ESG programs, CNLV will cover eligible costs for engagement, case management, emergency health and mental health services, transportation, and services for special populations.
+Through the ESG programs, CNLV will cover a portion of the eligible costs for engagement, case management, emergency health and mental health services, transportation, and services for special populations.

-CNLV will fund three programs with ESG over the next year to assess the needs of persons experiencing homelessness through case management.
-Case managers will assess the needs of homeless persons and assist them with applying for mainstream programs public benefits including TANF, Food Stamps, Medicaid, SSI, SSD, and Veterans benefits.
+CNLV will fund four programs with ESG over the next year to assess the needs of people experiencing homelessness through care management by the H.O.M.E.
+Team.
+Outreach workers will assess the needs of homeless persons and assist them with applying for mainstream programs and public benefits including TANF, SNAP, Medicaid, SSI, SSDI and VA benefits.

-Addressing the emergency shelter and transitional housing needs of homeless persons collaboration critical.
+Addressing the emergency shelter and transitional housing needs of homeless persons limited resources to tackle every stage in the system model to prevent homelessness, which makes collaboration critical.
 CNLV's most effective role in the system modeling to end homelessness is our resource of land for a range of housing development and economic opportunities.

 CNLV works on various levels with our neighboring communities, social services partners and housing partners as a coordinated response system to make homelessness, rare, brief, and one-time.
-CNLV has limited resources to tackle every stage in the system model to prevent homelessness, which makes
+CNLV has